Health at Every Size® Healthcare Provider Listing

 About Me & My Practice

-I have been working in the field of sexual violence for almost 5 years.
+I have been working in the field of sexual violence since 2018.
 I initially came to this work as a practicum student in my Master's program for social work.
 I have remained in this field because I have found that it is an honor to walk alongside survivors of sexual violence in their healing and to help amplify their voices.

-Outside of work you will find me going on walks, being creative through art or music, volunteering for the local animal shelter, listening to podcasts, and spending time with my loved ones.
+Outside of work you will find me going on walks, being creative through art or music, reading, listening to podcasts, and spending time with my loved ones.

 Accessibility Considerations